wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Description ==

 Provides interesting and unique captchas to enhance and secure your WordPress pages.
-The Anti-Spam Filter included blocks spam and filters posted user **Comments** for inappropriate content.
+The ANTI-SPAM FILTER included blocks spam and filters posted user **Comments** for inappropriate content.

 The new **SPAM COUNTER** feature provides you with an indication of the spamming activity directed against your WordPress pages.